Will Boise State cover the spread vs. San Jose State? Betting Trends, Record ATS

 Additional Boise State vs San Jose State Insights & Trends

-- The 75.8 points per game the Broncos score are only 4.4 more points than the Spartans allow (71.4).
+- The 75.8 points per game the Broncos average are just 4.4 more points than the Spartans give up (71.4).

 - Boise State is 3-1 against the spread and 5-1 overall when scoring more than 71.4 points.